PufferFinance/secure-signer/README.md

 # Secure-Signer
-> Secure-Signer is a validator client written in Rust that runs on Intel SGX, and leverages the [Occlum LibOS](https://github.com/occlum/occlum) to prevent [slashable offenses](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/validator.md#how-to-avoid-slashing) for Ethereum validators.
-We aim to remain compatible with [Web3Signer](https://consensys.github.io/web3signer/web3signer-eth2.html) where possible to remain interoperable with existing consensus clients like [Teku](https://docs.teku.consensys.net/en/latest/HowTo/Builder-Network/).
+> Secure-Signer is a remote signing tool that implements the same specs as [Web3Signer](https://consensys.github.io/web3signer/web3signer-eth2.html), making it compatible with existing consensus clients.
+Secure-Signer is designed to run on Intel SGX via the [Occlum LibOS](https://github.com/occlum/occlum) to protect Ethereum validators from [slashable offenses](https://github.com/ethereum/consensus-specs/blob/master/specs/phase0/validator.md#how-to-avoid-slashing).
+Validator keys are safeguarded in SGX's encrypted memory and the hardware enforces that Secure-Signer can only sign non-slashable messages.
+This reduces validator risk from slashing either from accidents or if their system is compromised.

 # Dev Usage:
 ## Installing Rust